RVCC-IDMX/about-me-canton42/README.md

 - '#ccc8fd' - The main color used for text on the website.
 It is a bright color that is a mixture of white, purple, and blue.
 - '#2b2571' - The color used for the background of the website.
 It is a dark blue/purple color.
 - '#1e1b52' - The color used for the background of content on the website.
 It is a darker shade of blue/purple and contrasts better with the text on the website.

+## Navbar

+The navbar is an important part in making sure that a website can be accessed and navigated easily on a variety of devices.
+A lot of people nowadays prefer to casually browse the web on their smartphones, so for my website I've implemented a "hamburger" menu.
+It is a small icon located on the top of the screen that can only be seen on mobile screen sizes.
+When clicked, the menu will expand and show links to each section of the website.
+When one of the links is clicked, the menu will close again.

 ## Citations